 Our History

-Paul Wilkes, Founder and Executive Director
+Paul Wilkes, Founder

 My work in India began in February, 2006, on a blazingly hot afternoon in Kochi, India.
 It began quite by accident.
 Or, thinking back, perhaps it wasn’t an accident at all.
 My wife Tracy and I were in middle of a trip of a lifetime, four weeks in India.
 We had come to the city of Kochi in South India and checked into still another well-appointed hotel.